 Impingement Compliance Technology Evaluation

-Per §122.21 (r)(6), the owner of a facility must identify the chosen method of compliance with the 1M standard for the entire facility, or for each CWIS.
+Per §122.21 (r)(6), the owner of a facility must identify the chosen method of compliance with the IM standard for the entire facility, or for each CWIS.
 Facilities may select one of seven 1M BTA Options provided in §125.94(c) paragraphs (1) through (7) unless pursuing compliance under paragraphs (c)(11) de minimis rate of impingement or (c)(12) low capacity utilization power generating units.
 The facility must also provide sufficient information and justification to support the selected alternative compliance approach.
 Methods used to assess the compliance options for addressing the requirements of §122.21(r)(6) are provided in Section 6.

 Duke Energy performed a screening-level evaluation of IM reduction technologies and alternative operational measures for the CWIS to identify feasible options that could be implemented to reduce impingement at Marshall.
 Alternatives that were not considered feasible were removed from further consideration.
 The remaining (i.e., short-listed) options were evaluated in greater detail and the findings, which are presented in Section 6, identify the technology or technologies that could result in the greatest benefit while minimizing implementation, maintenance, and operational costs.